ericvaladas/react-uncontrolled-form/README.md

 ## Getting started
 ### Form and Field
 This library consists of only two components: `Form` and `Field`.
-To start, just use the `<Form>` component instead of the html `<form>` tag.
+To start, just use the `<Form>` component instead of an html `<form>` tag.
 Feel free to create field components any way you like, and then simply wrap that component with `Field` before using it in your form.
 ```js
 const Input = Field(React.createClass({
   render() {